Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Convergence of generalised continued fractions perturbed by noise

 The next step is to add some noise to the scheme (\ref{eqn:schemewonoise}).
 Consider a recurrent scheme

 where $|\tilde{R}_n-R|<\delta$ for some $\delta$ to be chosen later.
 It is convenient to think of $\tilde{R}_n-R$ as a small noise perturbing the scheme considered above.
-The questions are, to which extent the former analysis can be applied to this case?
+The questions are: to which extent the former analysis can be applied to this case?
 Do we still have the same attractor and repulsive fixed point?
-And, how the convergence rate changes?
-Before proceeding with long and thorough estimations let us write the answer: yes, if we stay far enough from the critical line $R\in [-2,2]$ and $\delta$ is small enough, the attractor and the repulsive point remain the same as in the unperturbed scheme.
-However, unlike the case without the noise, when we could have started with any point separated from the repulsive point, no matter how close they were, and ended up arbitrary close to the attractor if we had made enough steps, in the present case we will find a minimum separation length, and the convergence will get saturated at a certain radius.
+And how does the convergence rate change?
+Before proceeding with long and thorough estimates, let us write the answer: yes, if we stay far enough from the critical line $R\in [-2,2]$ and $\delta$ is small enough, the attractor and the repulsive point remain the same as in the unperturbed scheme.
+However, unlike the case without the noise, when we could have started with any point separated from the repulsive point, no matter how close the two points were, and ended up arbitrarily close to the attractor if we had made enough steps, in the present case we will find a minimum separation distance, and the convergence will get saturated at a certain radius.
 In other words, we cannot start too close to the repulsive point and we cannot get as close to the attractor as we want.
-We will find that both of these radii are regulated by the noise amplitude $\delta$.
+We will find that both of these radii are set by the noise amplitude $\delta$.
 The convergence again is exponentially fast up to the point of saturation.
-Of course we need to make careful estimations to justify these claims, since there is a possibility that a considerable cumulative effect of the small noise shifts the fixed points after asymptomatically many steps.
-Let us now make these estimations.
+Of course we need to make careful estimations to justify these claims, since there is a possibility that a considerable cumulative effect of the small noise shifts the fixed points after asymptotically many steps.
+Let us now make these estimates.

 Let $\omega_0$ be a solution of the equation

 We assume that $R\notin [-2,2]$, so we can also assume that $|\omega_0|<1$.
 We introduce

 and